gbrrestoration/open-data-registry-browser/README.md

+# RRAP-IS Data Registry prototype
+The purpose of this experiment is to try reusing the software stack that AWS Open Data Registry has created to host a repository of S3 storage based datasets where the descriptive metadata files are stored on a github repository.

+The below README is provided by AWS.

+## AWS ODR description
 The Registry of Open Data (RODA) Browser acts as a simple, web-based visualization of the data in https://github.com/awslabs/open-data-registry.

 This browser can be used to view a single data repository or multiple data repositories, depending on build-time settings.
 The project builds static HTML files that can be deployed on any compatible web server.